 When I've finished, what course can I do next?

-Continue with beginners or speak to the teacher to discuss the Flamenco: improvers class.
+Continue with Flamenco: beginners or speak to the tutor about an improvers class.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.